vishal-sengar-dtu/Covid19-Tracker/README.md

 - Install dependencies: run `npm install` in root project
 - Run project: `npm start`

+### User Stories

+- Tells real time COVID cases, recoveries and deaths worldwide.
+- Country wise live search functionality, Onclick redirects to its coordinates.
+- The webpage adapts to any screen size.

 Please feel free to create a pull request and submit any issues!